nemoeriksson/template/README.md

 const users = await prisma.user.findMany();
 ```

-These are the most important prisma functions and I recommend trying it out with different data models and data types for the different fields to try and learn how it works in different situations, but there is also a `update` function which queries the database for one of many instances and updates the specified fields.
+These are the most important prisma functions and I recommend trying it out with different data models and data types for the different fields to try and learn how it works in different situations, but there is also an `update` function which queries the database for one of many instances and updates the specified fields.
 Example:

 ##### +page.server.ts
 ```ts